“His charisma is incredible” BadComedian praises Johnny Depp’s ability

 The blogger replied that it was all about Johnny Depp’s incredible charisma.
 However, Bazhenov was not without criticism.
 He stated that the image of Jack Sparrow from the “Pirates of the Caribbean” saga turned out to be rather clichéd.

 Bazhenov noted that Depp’s first roles were more diverse.
 But he said that a person should not be required to comply with his own “wishes”.
 He called the Hollywood actor “young enough” and compared him to 81-year-old Al Pacino and 77-year-old Robert De Niro.
-The blogger said that it is too early to classify Depp as an “old guard of actors.”
+The blogger said that it is too early to refer Depp to the “old guard of actors”.

 Johnny Depp has performed many striking roles during his career.
 He appeared before audiences as Willie Wonka in Charlie and the Chocolate Factory (2005), the Hatter in Alice in Wonderland (2010), and the sad Edward Scissorhands in the movie of the same name (1990).
 In addition, the actor managed to prove himself in the musical.
 The actor played the role of Sweeney Todd in the musical Sweeney Todd, The Demon Barber of Fleet Street (2007).